|This is an unofficial version.

-(a) prescribing the records, books, and accounts to be kept by the manufacturers or processors, and persons who supply, distribute, and keep for sale or sell fluid milk or dairy products and requiring those persons to furnish to the commission such information as the commission may require in respect of any part of their operations, in such form as the commission may require;
+(a) prescribing the records, books, and accounts to be kept by the manufacturers or processors, and persons who supply, distribute, and keep for sale or sell fluid milk or dairy products and requiring those persons to furnish to the Manitoba Council such information as the Manitoba Council may require in respect of any part of their operations, in such form as the Manitoba Council may require;

 (b) prescribing the form of orders and other forms to be used for the purpose of this Act.

 Any regulation or order made under this Act may be general in its application or may be limited to any locality or localities or to any person or to any branch of the dairy industry mentioned therein.

 Such officers and employees as may be required for the proper administration of this Act and the regulations and the efficient discharge of the duties of the Manitoba Council shall be appointed as provided in The Civil Service Act.